mk-fg/python-libraptorq/README.rst

 Random Notes
 ------------

-* As of 2015-02-25, encoding chunks >400 KiB seem to cause race condition between RaptorQ_precompute function and RaptorQ_blocks.

-  Inserting delay (e.g. ``time.sleep()``) between these calls seem to avoid it, but that's definitely not the right way to fix it.

-  Similar race seem to be happening on decoding as well.

 * libRaptorQ is currently used via CFFI in "ABI Mode" to avoid any extra hassle with compilation and the need for compiler, see `CFFI docs on the subject`_